yutaf/blog-hugo/content/everydaymusic.md

 #### Overview
 This web app searches music you might prefer from youtube once a day.
-Then notify you by email.
+Then it notifies you of music it found by email.

 #### github